 The Task Force recommends that flexibility for temporary traffic calming installations be accommodated as part of the Program, including use of tools not specifically identified in the toolbox.

-6. Public Engagement Tools
+- Staff agrees with this recommendation. - 6.
+Public Engagement Tools

 The Task Force suggests that a menu of options for public engagement be provided, including development of design alternatives for a traffic calming project area.